 How to Repair Swimming Pool Tile in 5 Easy Steps

-Sooner or later, the tile in your inground gunite pool will begin to loosen and fall off one by one.
-Every 20 years or so, a complete re-tile of the pool may be necessary.
-In between, you can do simple, quick repairs to re-affix tiles that have fallen off.
+Sooner or later, the tile in your in-ground gunite pool will begin to loosen and fall off one by one.
+Every 25 years or so, a complete re-tile of the pool may be necessary.
+In between, you can do simple, quick repairs to re-attach pool tiles that have fallen off.

-With the use of some simple tools, and some simple cementitious product, small tile repair jobs can be done in a short amount of time.
+With the use of some simple tools, and a simple cement product, small tile repair jobs can be done in a short amount of time.
 Larger runs of several feet, or entire sides of the pool, can also be done by the pool owner.
 However, more time and materials will be needed.

 Step 3: Mix up a small batch of Thin Set Mortar.
 I use EZ Patch #3, Thin Set for Pool Tile Repair.
-Wet the area that you will be tiling before applying the Thin Set.
-After mixing to a spreadable consistency, something like creamy Peanut Butter, use a notched trowel to spread the mix in an even, thin coating.
-If some drops in the pool, it will dissolve; if not, use the pool brush during clean-up to brush off any clumps.
+WET THE AREA thoroughly, before applying the Thin Set, so the dry wall won't pull moisture out of your Thin Set.
+Add water to the thin set powder and mix to a spreadable consistency, something like creamy Peanut Butter (not runny).
+Use a notched trowel to spread the mix in an even, thin coating of 1/8-3/8 inch thickness.
+If placing individual pieces of tile, it may be easier to 'back butter' each piece as you go, rather than spreading the Thin Set on the wall.
+If some of the mixture drops in the pool, no worries it will dissolve.
+When finished, use the pool brush to clean off any clumps on the pool floor.

-Spread enough mixture only on the areas that you can reasonably affix the tile within a few minutes.
-Under 12" at a time.
-6x6 tiles are fastest and easiest to set, small mosaic tile, especially if you are placing individual pieces, will take more time.
-Press the pool tile firmly into the thinset mortar bed, until it squeezes out from behind.
+Spread enough mixture only on the areas that you can reasonably affix tile to within five minutes.
+A professional may lay down strips of 3-5 ft. at a time, but for novices, keep it under 12 inches.
+6x6 tiles are fastest and easiest to set, but small mosaic tile, especially if you are placing individual pieces, will take more time.
+Press the pool tile firmly into the thinset mortar bed, until it squeezes out from behind and in between.
 Work fast, before the mortar begins to dry.
 Do this during a cooler part of the day, or fashion some shade if necessary.

-After setting the tile pieces, back up to check your previous work, every 10 minutes or so.
+After setting the tile pieces, back up to check your previous work, every few minutes.
 Tile pieces may begin to slump, or slide down the wall.
-Without a lot of motion, slowly push and maneuver the tile back into position.
+Without much motion, very slowly push and maneuver the tile back into position.
 For larger tiles that want to fall off, long, vertical pieces of duct tape can be used to help tape the tile in place temporarily.

 Use a flexible spreader to push the grout in between the tiles.
-After it has set up for 10-15 minutes, use some water and gentle hand motion to clean up the extra grout that smeared onto the tiles.
+You can buy small grout floats or spreaders, or for very small jobs, a stiff piece of cardboard works fairly well.
+After it has set up for 10-15 minutes, use some water and gentle rubbing to clean up the extra grout that smeared onto the tiles.
 After 24 hours, you can use a stiff brush or scrubber to remove the haze and polish the tiles.